erolstt/docker-demo/README.md

 docker-compose -f docker-compose.test.yml up
 ```

-Destroy environment:
+Destroying environment:

 ```
 docker-compose -f docker-compose.test.yml down
 ```

-Remove all images:
+Removing all images:
 ```
 docker-compose -f docker-compose.test.yml down --rmi all
 ```

-Remove volumes:
+Removing volumes:
 ```
 docker-compose -f docker-compose.test.yml down -v
 ```
 ### Gradle Docker Tasks

-Build Image:
+Building Image:
 It will build 'erolstt/spring-rest-demo:latest' image
 ```
 ./gradlew buildSpringBootRestImage
 ```

-Create Container:
+Creating Container:
 It will create 'spring-rest' container from 'erolstt/spring-rest-demo:latest' image
 ```
 ./gradlew createRestAPIContainer
 ```

-Start Container:
+Starting Container:
 It will start 'spring-rest' container on 8080 port
 ```
 ./gradlew startRestAPIContainer
 ```

-Stop Container:
+Stopping Container:
 It will stop 'spring-rest' container
 ```
 ./gradlew stopRestAPIContainer
 ```

-Remove Container:
+Removing Container:
 It will remove 'spring-rest' container
 ```
 ./gradlew removeRestAPIContainer
 ```

-Remove Image:
+Removing Image:
 It will remove 'erolstt/spring-rest-demo:latest'
 ```
 ./gradlew removeSpringBootRestImage
 ```

 There are dependencies between tasks.
 That means if you run ``./gradlew startRestAPIContainer``
 task, it will build the image and run the container.
 So, you do not need to run build image
 and create container tasks beforehand.

 ### Gradle Shh Tasks